 But despite their reputation as a necessary evil, layovers don't have to mean endless hours of watching the clock and waiting for your vacation to start.
 In fact, a layover can be a memorable part of your trip and, dare we say it, fun.
 Instead of killing time filling out crossword puzzles and browsing the bookstore (there are only so many hours you can spend flipping through magazines you haven't purchased before you're asked to leave), why not dine on dishes created by celebrity chefs, take a mini-excursion to a local city or burn some calories in a fitness center?

 If you're not shy about folding into downward dog in public, pack a yoga mat and work on your positions at the airport.
 A few minutes of deep breathing and stretching is a fantastic way to get your blood flowing after a flight.
 Check your airport's website to see if it offers a yoga or fitness area.
-Singapore's Changi Airport has a gymnasium where you can do a few stretches (for a fee), while Amsterdam's Schiphol Airport has a meditation center that's available to travelers at no cost.
+San Francisco International Airport offers two dedicated fee-free yoga rooms in Terminals 2 and 3, while Amsterdam's Schiphol Airport has a meditation center that's available to travelers at no cost.
 The quiet corner of an airport lounge also works as a suitable place to do some yoga if your airport doesn't offer an appropriate facility.

 Want to get some cardio in during your layover?
 AirportGyms.com is a useful website where you can search for fitness centers in or around airports in the U.S. and Canada.
 If there's no gym in your airport, stuff some sweats into your carry-on bag and go for a jog around the terminals.
 This is best to do at an airport that offers shower facilities -- be considerate of the person who will have to sit inches away from your sweaty armpits on the next flight.